-Bob Moesta a father of five and married for 26 years and thought leader in the Jobs To Be Done framework., joins the podcast.
+Bob Moesta a father of four and married for 26 years and thought leader in the Jobs To Be Done framework., joins the podcast.
 Some might call him and OG, and someone that has definielty been around the block.
-I mean 5 kids and 26 years of marriage, he can teach us a thing or two.
+I mean 4 kids and 26 years of marriage, he can teach us a thing or two.
 The interesting angle he comes at the topic with is from a product development stand point.
 He has developed thousands of products and brings that journey to how we approach parenting.
 Struggling moments is a big theme that he mentions and it is worth a listen.

 Could you do an introduction to yourself?